egranata/aria/docs/manual.md

 ## 🎡 Iterators

 `for` loops work by leveraging iterators.
 An iterator is an object that has a `next` method with no arguments.
-This method is expected to return an object with a specific layout:
+This method is expected to return an instance of the `Maybe` type:

-- if the iteration is complete, a field named `done` with value `true`;
+- if the iteration is complete, it returns `Maybe::None`;
-- otherwise, a field named `done` with value `false`, and a field named `value`, whose value is the next element in the iteration
+- otherwise, it returns `Maybe::Some(next_item)`.

 This mechanism allows for finite or infinite sequences, for values to be pre-computed or dynamically generated.